animecyc/TitaniumAnalytics/README.md

 ### Tracker.setCampaignUrl(campaignUrl);

 - campaignUrl (String):
-	- A string containing the URL used in analytics campaigns.
+	- A string containing the URL parameters used in analytics campaigns.

 ### Tracker.setReferrerUrl(referrerUrl);

 - referrerUrl (String):
 	- A string containing the URL used as a referrer, typically used in a campaign to track where people are coming from.

 ## Transaction Reference